 One of London's biggest success stories, Dishoom seems eternally popular.
 Serving up all manner of Indian small plates, there's just as big a focus on the bar here as the food.
 Expect to wait for your table at peak times.

-The Big Mamma group in Paris have had huge hits with their trattorias and now they're in London with Gloria, in a big space in Shoreditch.
-Expect Italian food in a classic looking space (as well as a hidden 80s-set dining room) and a buzzy vibe.
+The Big Mamma group in Paris have had huge hits with their trattorias and Gloria was their first London opening, in a big space in Shoreditch.
+It serves up Italian food in a classic looking space (as well as a hidden 80s-set dining room) and a buzzy vibe.

-Gunpowder serves Indian small plates just around the corner from Spitalfields Market.
-It's run by Harneet Baweja, who was an Indian entrepreneur who wanted to bring something different to the scene.
-The dishes on their menu are inspired by those that the team grew up with.
+This is the original Gunpowder which has since expanded to more locations across London, It's run by Harneet Baweja, who was an Indian entrepreneur who wanted to bring something different to the scene.
+The Indian small plates on their menu are inspired by those that the team grew up with and the Kashmiri lamb chops are a must.

 The original Hawksmoor, and for many the best.
 Known as the group that transformed steaks in British restaurants forever for the better, this is a perfect place to come to for a meat-fest.
 And expect some cracking cocktails too - head to the bar downstairs for those and extra snacks not on the main menu.